 Since then, the horn has taken him all over the world from the Sydney Opera House to KKL Luzern in Switzerland.
 Under the tutelage of Eric Ruske, Young earned his Bachelor in Music Performance degree from Boston University with summa cum laude honors.
 While in his undergraduate studies, he also spent a semester abroad at the Royal College of Music in London studying natural Horn with Susan Dent.
 William VerMeulen accepted him into the Rice University horn studio in 2011, and upon completing his Master’s, Young won the fourth horn position in the Sarasota Orchestra (FL).

 In the summer seasons, Young performed in Aspen, Banff, Breckinridge, Colorado, Lucerne, Mozaic, National Repertory Orchestra, and Pacific Music Festivals.
-He was also offered a position with the Des Moines Metropolitan Opera and performed two seasons as second horn with the Central City Opera.
+He was also offered a position with the Des Moines Metropolitan Opera and performed two seasons with the Central City Opera.